karangupta8/GeoLingua/README.md

 - Efficient re-rendering through React optimization patterns
 - Level-of-detail scaling for country markers based on coverage
 - Debounced user interactions to prevent excessive re-calculations

+## 🛠 Built With
+* **Frontend:** React, Tailwind CSS
+* **Backend:** Node.js, Express
+* **Other Tools:** Lovable, shadcn-ui, Gemini CLI

+## 🧠 Lovable Prompt

+Build a modern web app that visualizes the global reach of languages.
+A user can select one or more languages they speak (or are learning) and instantly see:
+- A world map heatmap highlighting regions where the language is spoken, color-coded by the percentage of the population.
+- Key stats like total number of speakers, number of countries, and global population coverage.
+- A country-wise breakdown (official language status, % speakers, and cultural notes).
+The app should feature an intuitive dashboard with interactive maps, charts, and comparisons.
+It should answer questions like:
+‘If I know English and Spanish, how many people can I communicate with globally?’

+## **👤 Author**

+**Karan Gupta**

+---

+## **📜 License**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.